Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 \paragraph{Hyper-plane rounding} An alternative approach is to use hyper-plane rounding to get vectors on the form $\pm1$.
 Let $\rho = \frac{\langle x,y\rangle}{\|x\|\|y\|}$, then we have $ \langle\sign{Mx}, \sign{My}\rangle = \sum_i \sign{M_i x}\sign{M_i y} = \sum_i X_i $ , where $X_i$ are independent Rademachers with $\mu/m = E[X_i] = 1-\frac{2}{\pi}\arccos\rho = \frac{2}{\pi}\rho + O(\rho^3)$.
 By tail bounds then $\Pr[|\langle\sign{Mx}, \sign{My}\rangle - \mu|>\epsilon\mu] \le2\exp(-\min(\frac{\epsilon^2\mu^2}{2\sigma^2}, \frac{3\epsilon\mu}{2})) $.
 Taking $m = O(\rho^{-2}\epsilon^{-2}\log1/\delta)$ then suffices with high probability.
 After this we can simply sample from the tensor product using simple sample bounds.

 The sign-sketch was first brought into the field of data-analysis by~\cite{charikar2002similarity} and~\cite{valiant2015finding} was the first, in our knowledge, to use it with tensoring.
-The main issue with this approach is that it isn't a linear sketch, which hinders some applications, like subspace embeddings.
-It also takes $dm$ time to calculate $Mx$ and $My$.
-In general we would like fast-matrix-multiplication type results.
+The main issue with this approach is that it isn't a linear sketch, which hinders the applications we consider in this paper, such as kernel low rank approximation, CCA, PCR, and ridge regression.
+It also takes $dm$ time to calculate $Mx$ and $My$ which is unsatisfactory.